mlpinit/bootleg/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-If there is other content that you would like to pull it is relatively easy to build a new feature to extract it.
-If you would like to contribute and need help feel free to shoot me an email at marius@mlpinit.com .
+It is relatively easy to pull other information from moviefone.com.
+If you need an extra feature and you would like to contribute feel free to shoot me an email at marius@mlpinit.com beforehand.